TestCentric/testcentric-website/input/blog/moving-to-testcentric-2.0.md

 the original NUnit GUI.
 It used a lot of code from the NUnit GUI but had its test-running functions modified to work with NUnit 3.0.

-Using a separate procePostSources: "{articles,technical}/*" ss per test assembly, the GUI is able to run NUnit Tests targeting .NET Framework 2.0 through 4.8, .NET Core 1.0 through 3.1 and .NET 5.0, all in the same test run.
+Using a separate process per test assembly, the GUI is able to run NUnit Tests targeting .NET Framework 2.0 through 4.8, .NET Core 1.0 through 3.1 and .NET 5.0, all in the same test run.
 At the time of its release, it was the only standalone runner able to do so.